 If animal-assisted therapy sounds like a good match, find an alcohol rehab center with a certified therapy dog.
 It might not seem particularly important to overcoming alcoholism, but the multitude of benefits makes all the difference.
 At The Ranch PA, we know clients need a variety of treatment options to heal.
 No one travels the same path to recovery.
 Therefore, we make sure to provide therapeutic options covering as many client needs as possible.
 Some of these include:

 Music therapy for addiction is a type of treatment where music is used to help people recover from substance abuse and other addictions.
 This form of therapy can be particularly effective for people who are not able to express themselves or speak openly about their struggles with addiction.
-This is because music can act as an emotional outlet while also offering healing and recovery.
+This is because music can act as an emotional outlet while offering healing and recovery.

 Cognitive-behavioral therapy is a type of psychotherapy that focuses on altering negative thoughts and behaviors, which can be detrimental to the recovery process.
 The goal of this type of therapy is to help people overcome addiction and avoid relapse.
 Cognitive-behavioral therapy uses a range of techniques to address the persistent thoughts, feelings, and behaviors associated with addiction